dehlen/blog/_posts/2022-04-14-instapaper-backup.markdown

 ## What and why?

-I try to follow a lot of newsfeeds during a typical week.
+<br />I try to follow a lot of newsfeeds during a typical week.
 Most of these are of technical nature but I also enjoy some chess content as well.
 Typically I do not have enough time to dive deep into an article whenever I discover something interesting.
 Therefore I am a long time user of Instapaper, a read-it-later service you probably already have heard of.
 In the course of the last few years I saved multiple thousand articles there.
 When GDPR came around Instapaper was not accessible for a long time in Europe which led me to look around for different solutions.
 However none of the other solutions really did it for me (Pocket f.e) which is why I started to create my own project.
 Couple of years forward and I have multiple GitHub repositories with better and worse implementations of a read-it-later app.
 One of these implementations (Reading Time) even was available on the App Store for a couple of months but I realized that it was to much effort for me to maintain this app.
 Meanwhile Instapaper became available in Europe again and I figured there wasn't an alternative I liked better.
 Since Instapaper has an export feature and I wanted to prevent to lose all my saved articles whenever Instapaper would close its doors I would regularly login to the Instapaper website, download a csv dump of my saved articles and persist this in a private GitHub repository of mine.
 This however was a cumbersome process to say the least.

 ## The Solution

-So I knew I wanted to use Instapaper and I wanted to export my saved articles on a regular basis to make sure I wouldn't loose any of my link history.
+<br />So I knew I wanted to use Instapaper and I wanted to export my saved articles on a regular basis to make sure I wouldn't loose any of my link history.
 I figured GitHub Actions would be ideal to do exactly that and as a bonus are completely free.
 To create a GitHub action you need to create a new yaml configuration in `your-repo/.github/workflows/your-workflow-name.yml`.
-For me this looks like this:
+For me this looks like this:<br />

 {% highlight yml %}
 name: Instapaper Export